-Ensuring Your Vehicle is Road Worthy-It is Your Responsibility
+Ensuring Your Vehicle is Road Worthy

 Tax, MOT and Insurance

-You must have valid Road Tax (Road Fund Licence), MOT certificate and Insurance before you can drive a motor vehicle.
-Without any of these three key pieces of documentation you are breaking the law and are subject to the aforementioned fines, points or possibly even a custodial sentence.
+Before you can drive your motor vehicle on the public roads, you must have valid:Without any of these three key pieces of documentation you are breaking the law and are subject to the a fine, points endorsements or possibly even a custodial sentence.

 Mechanical and Electrical Problems